mhn226/espnet/README.md

 # ESPnet: end-to-end speech processing toolkit

-### This is a devopment branch of EPSnet, specifically dedicating to the work of the [ON-TRAC Consortium's](https://on-trac.univ-avignon.fr/on-trac-consortium/) submission to [INTERSPEECH 2020](http://www.interspeech2020.org/).
+### This is a devopment branch of EPSnet, specifically dedicating to the work of the [ON-TRAC Consortium*'s](https://on-trac.univ-avignon.fr/on-trac-consortium/) submission to [INTERSPEECH 2020](http://www.interspeech2020.org/).

+## Investigating Self-supervised Pre-training for End-to-end Speech Translation

-**Abstract:** Self-supervised learning from raw speech has been proven beneficial to improve automatic speech recognition (ASR).
+> **Abstract:** Self-supervised learning from raw speech has been proven beneficial to improve automatic speech recognition (ASR).
 We investigate here its impact on end-to-end automatic speech translation (AST) performance.
 We use a contrastive predictive coding (CPC) model pre-trained from unlabeled speech as a feature extractor for a downstream AST task.
 We show that self-supervised pre-training is particularly efficient in low resource settings and that fine-tuning CPC models on the AST training data further improves performance.
 Even in higher resource settings, ensembling AST models trained with filter-bank and CPC representations leads to near state-of-the-art models without using any ASR pre-training.
 This might be particularly beneficial when one needs to develop a system that translates from speech in a language with poorly standardized orthography or even from speech in an unwritten language.

-#### ON-TRAC Consortium is composed of researchers from three French academic laboratories: LIA (Avignon Université), LIG (Université Grenoble Alpes), and LIUM (Le Mans Université).
+*ON-TRAC Consortium is composed of researchers from three French academic laboratories: LIA (Avignon Université), LIG (Université Grenoble Alpes), and LIUM (Le Mans Université).

 ## Updated Features
 In this work , we made the following modifications to ESPnet v.0.6.3: